Kim Jong Nam's death: Footage surfaces showing attack

 The investigation into Kim's death has sparked a diplomatic row between Malaysia and North Korea.

+Malaysia's Deputy Prime Minister said the North Korean embassy in Malaysia confirmed Kim Jong Nam's identity.
+He aded that Kim Jong Nam had been traveling with two passports, one under the name Kim Chol.
+Kim Jong Nam had a reputation for traveling with false documents.

+Earlier Monday, the Malaysian government summoned Ambassador Kang after he accused officials in Kuala Lumpur of conspiring with "hostile forces" during the investigation.

-Malaysia summoned the North Korean ambassador to Malaysia and recalled its own ambassador in Pyongyang, the Malaysian Foreign Ministry said in a statement Monday.
+Malaysia also recalled its own ambassador in Pyongyang, the Malaysian Foreign Ministry said in a statement.

-It follows comments from Pyongyang's ambassador to Malaysia, Kang Chol, who accused officials in Kuala Lumpur of conspiring with "hostile forces" during its investigation.

-The disagreement stems over a debate on Kim's autopsy.
-North Korea said it opposes any autopsy that is done without their own officials present and has publicly demanded that the country return Kim's body.
+North Korea had previously said it opposes any autopsy that is done without their own officials present and has publicly demanded the country return the body.

 But Selangor Police Chief Abdul Samah Mat said that without DNA from a next of kin, Malaysia wouldn't hand over Kim's body or release the autopsy report, which could reveal the cause of death.